ndronos/c-nomorph/HowStufWorks.md

 its datatype and its variable name within the function block.
 Multiple parameters are separated by a comma.

+Function may have no local variables, but if needed locals, they would go right below the opening {, C allow you declare variables after any {
+they exist until the program reaches the matching } and then they disappear.

 (HowStuffWorks, 2017) pp. 5 & 12